Skip to content

 Share

-Promote a skill org-wide and the whole team picks it up.
-Export as a .qskill file to move it between organizations.
+Promote it org-wide, or export as a .qskill to move it between orgs.
 Learn more →

 What’s in a skill